pacphi/make-onboarding-suck-less/scripts/tanzu/tap/gke/INSTALL.md

 To update all packages, run:

 ```
-tanzu package installed update tap -v 0.4.0-build.13 --values-file tap-values.yml -n tap-install
+tanzu package installed update tap -v 0.4.0-build.13 --values-file tap-reified-values.yaml -n tap-install
 ```
-> You'll need to do this when you add, adjust, or remove any key-value you specify in `tap-values.yml`.
+> You'll need to do this when you add, adjust, or remove any key-value you specify in `tap-reified-values.yaml`.
 Your mileage may vary.
 The "nuclear" (and recommended) option if you're in a hurry is to just just delete the `tap` package and any lingering resources, then re-install.

 ### Setting up Ingress

-We're going to adapt the setup process to automate it even more by employing [Let's Encrypt](https://letsencrypt.org/how-it-works/), [cert-manager](https://cert-manager.io/docs/configuration/acme/dns01/route53/), and [external-dns](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md) with [Contour](https://projectcontour.io/getting-started/).
+We're going to adapt the setup process to automate it even more by employing [Let's Encrypt](https://letsencrypt.org/how-it-works/), [cert-manager](https://cert-manager.io/docs/configuration/acme/dns01/google/), and [external-dns](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md) with [Contour](https://projectcontour.io/getting-started/).

-TAP already installed Contour into the `contour-external` namespace.
-We can verify that a `LoadBalancer` was created on your behalf by running:
+TAP already installed Contour.
+We can verify that API resources were created by running:

 ```
-kubectl get svc -n contour-external
+kubectl api-resources | grep contour
 ```

 #### Setting up an A or CNAME record for a wildcard Domain

-The `envoy` service within the `contour-external` namespace references an ELB.
+The `envoy` service within the `tanzu-system-ingress` namespace references an LB.

 #### Install external-dns